-Chang-rae, a first generation Korean-American, has returned to his family home in San Francisco to care for his ailing mother.
-Wanting nothing more than to fulfill his role as the supportive son, Chang-rae must come to terms with his own conflicted emotions towards his mother.
+The film’s main character, also named Chang-rae (the charismatic Justin Chon), a first generation Korean-American, returns to his family home in San Francisco to care for his ailing mother (powerful Jackie Chung).
+Wanting nothing more than to fulfill his role as the supportive son, he must come to terms with his own conflicted emotions.

-The film takes place over the course of one full day.
-During this day, he attempts to prepare a traditional Korean New Year’s Eve dinner.
-The one she always cooked for the family.
+The film takes place over the course of one full day during which Chang-rae attempts to prepare a traditional Korean New Year’s Eve dinner; like the one his mother always cooked for the family.
 The care and precision that goes into preparing this meal gives him time to reflect on the intense relationship between them.
-Memories about their relationship become a doorway into a woman who was so much more than the mother he thought he knew.
-Chang-rae is now faced with the dilemma of living with the permanent scars of family sacrifice unresolved, or the risk of opening new wounds with his mother dying.
+Memories become a doorway into a woman who was so much more than the mother he thought he knew.
+Now, Chang-rae is faced with the dilemma of living with the permanent scars of unresolved family sacrifice, or the risk of opening new wounds as cancer shadows their lives.